-Be a part of one of the most popular parties of NYC Pride Week and dance the afternoon and night away on the rooftop of Hudson Terrace.
-DJs Serving Ovahness, Marco Da Silva and Frankie Knuckles keep the energy going throughout this eight-hour celebration.
+Be a part of one of the most popular boys' parties of NYC Pride Week, and dance the afternoon and night away on the rooftop of Hudson Terrace.
+DJs Ben Baker, Saul Ruiz, Grind and Cindel keep the energy going throughout this eight-hour celebration.
 Proceeds from the party, which sells out every year, benefit Pride Week events and community organizations.

 Dance on the Pier

 Capping off the excitement of Pride Week, Dance on the Pier is an invigorating montage of bodies, lights and music.
 World-class talents like DJ Wayne G and DJ Ralphi Rosario will be manning the turntables and keeping the crowds grooving into the night.
 The dance reaches its climax with the annual LGBT fireworks display.
 Proceeds will benefit NYC's LGBT Pride Week events and community organizations.

 Extending Pride Month all the way into July, Staten Island's PrideFest celebrates 11 years of SI pride with a daylong party at the Snug Harbor Cultural Center & Botanical Garden.
 The morning gets off to a fast start with a 5K run/walk through the grounds of the Snug Harbor campus.
 The day continues with live music, drag performers, food trucks, craft vendors and plenty of activities for folks of all ages, providing a platform for the borough's growing LGBT community to show its numbers—and its pride.